 SOUL MUSIC / WYRD SISTERS

-Produced by Cosgrove Hall for the UK's Channel 4, Soul Music and it's sequel Wyrd Sisters are particularly noticeable for being the first feature length adaptations of any Discworld novel.
+Produced by Cosgrove Hall for the UK's Channel 4, Soul Music and it's sequel Wyrd Sisters are particularly noticeable for being the first full length dramatised adaptations of any Discworld novel.
 While the animations will never be confused to that of a Disney film, they are certainly pretty good for a lower budget British show in 1997.
 And for one that's not particularly aimed at kids.

 The DVDs are unfortunately out of print, but you can view them on Youtube below.